jla524/fromthetensor/README.md

 - So about those tensors -- An overview.
 Describe what tensors are, and how to initialize them.
 Understand the tensor operations.

-#### Section 2: Bringup: What language is software 2.0 coded in? -- 0.5 weeks
+#### Section 2: Bringup: What language is software 2.0 coded in? -- 1 week
 - Linear Regression -- Your first little program!
 Getting the model working.
 Learning about neural networks, optimizers, and criterions.
+- Solving MNIST -- An intro chapter to training neural networks, fetch data from a database.
+Fine tune parameters and neurons.

 [1]: https://pytorch.org